-These vegetables are packed with vitamins A, C, E and K, minerals, and an abundance of phytochemicals so vast that nutrition professionals are still trying to uncover all of their goodness.
+These vegetables provide vitamins A, C, E, and K, minerals, and an abundance of phytochemicals so vast that nutrition professionals are still trying to uncover all of their goodness.
 Examples of dark green, leafy vegetables are kale, bok choy, collard greens, spinach, broccoli, cabbage, and Swiss chard.
-Does your family consume these green foods on a regular basis?
-If you are like many families in the US, you may need to get more of these important vegetables on a regular basis.
+So, does your family consume these green foods on a regular basis?
+So, if you are like many families in the US, you may need to get more of these important vegetables on a regular basis.

-Green foods are crucial to our health for a plethora of reasons including their role in strengthening the immune system, cancer prevention, improved blood circulation, blood purification, lowering cholesterol, promotion of healthy intestinal flora, increased energy, detoxification through improved liver, gall bladder functions, kidney function, and even clearing congestion.
+Green foods are crucial to our health for a plethora of reasons including their role in strengthening the immune system, cancer prevention, improved blood circulation, blood purification, lowering cholesterol, promotion of healthy intestinal flora, increased energy, detoxification through the improved liver, gall bladder functions, kidney function, and also, clearing congestion.

 ADHD, Autism, and Toxin Overload

 Not sure how to get your kids to eat green foods?
-Here are some of my favorite tips for incorporating greens into a child’s diet.
+Therefore, here are some of my favorite tips for incorporating greens into a child’s diet.

 Does your child like chicken soup?
 Simply chop up some spinach and add it to your next homemade soup.
 Eating organic canned soup?
 You can add anything from kale to swiss chard.
 However, it does very little to change the flavor and most kids are fine with it.

 Simply blend some pineapple, apple, coconut water, and kale for a refreshing, apple-tasting treat.
 You can not taste the greens at all.
 Don’t want to attempt this on your own?
 No worries.